Marijuana Law in Minnesota

 Cannabidiol — CBD

 The cannabis laws are in a transitional period.
-Basically, however, CBD is legal if 0.30 percent THC or less by dry weight volume.
+But, CBD is legal if 0.30 percent THC or less by dry weight volume.
 But here again, legal medical marijuana and prescription CBD are legal, regardless.

 For an in-depth look at this see our blog articles:

 That, and jury nullification.